-One’s recovery is a full-time dedication.
-Tending to one’s recovery needs around the clock is essential to a healthy lifestyle, but balancing one’s recovery with a professional career can be exceptionally difficult – especially for those in executive or administrative positions who may not have colleagues who can cover one’s duties.
+Tending to one’s recovery needs around the clock is essential to a healthy lifestyle, but balancing one’s recovery with a keeping with work in your professional career can be exceptionally difficult – especially for those in executive or administrative positions who may not have colleagues who can cover the duties.

 However, an individual doesn’t have to choose between their professional life and their recovery, and there are ways that even those with the tightest work schedules can pursue a life of sobriety while maintaining professional responsibilities.

 The prospect of recovery can be difficult to cope with as stigmas surrounding words like “addiction” carry a lot of weight.
 Erroneous preconceived notions can make reaching out for help exceptionally complicated as an individual may feel conflicted between their need for sobriety and the perceived judgments that may be imparted from one’s colleagues.
 However, business professionals and executives are still humans, and the stresses of the workplace, managing employees, and constantly making high-consequence decisions make substance use a common way to decompress, despite the negative connotations it creates.

 The first step in overcoming the barrier of stigma is acknowledging that one’s recovery is a personal journey and one’s pursuits are not beholden to the judgemental opinions of others.
 Recovery is a personal affair, as it addresses the unique way in which addiction has affected an individual’s life.
 This mentality is needed to distance oneself from judgemental peers and prioritize one’s future sobriety.